Magnetization Step in Spatially Distorted Heisenberg Kagome Antiferromagnets

 We now examine the relevance of our results to the unconventional steps observed in volborthite.
 In our model, we find one distortion-induced magnetization step.
-This first-order transition is similar to the step-like behaviors in volborthite, though three steps are observed in the experiment.
-To identify the relationship between the experiment and the result of our model, we estimate the upper bound of the magnetization step.
-Since the distortion is 20\% at most, we obtain $\Delta m_z = (\alpha-1)/(3\alpha) < 1/18$ at $T=0$ from eq. (\ref{Eq:mz}).
-At $T\not=0$, the jump occurs between two nonzero $m_z$'s at $h\not=0$ and as a first look, it would not specify the magnetization at the step.
-Nevertheless the jump size $\Delta m_z$ is less than the jump at $T=0$ and $m_z$ after the jump with increasing field $h$ is at most twice of $\Delta m_z$ at $T=0$.
-By considering the magnitude of the three steps $m_{\mathrm{sat}}/3$, $m_{\mathrm{sat}}/6$, and $m_{\mathrm{sat}}/45$ in the experiment, if we assign our jump to one of the experimental jumps, it is likely that the $m_{\mathrm{sat}}/45$ step corresponds to the present distortion-induced step.
+This first-order transition is similar to the step-like behaviors in volborthite, although three steps are observed in the experiment.
+To identify the relationship between the experiment and the result of our model, we estimate the upper bound of the magnetization at the transition point.
+At $T>0$, the transition occurs between two nonzero $m_z$'s, namely $m^{+}$ and $m^{-}$, at a transition field $h_{\mathrm{1st}}>0$.
+As can be seen from Fig.~\ref{fig:2}(b), for all temperatures, $m^{+}$ is nearly the same as that of the zero-temperature magnetization, i.e., $m_z(h=h_{\mathrm{1st}})=[h_{\mathrm{1st}}+2(\alpha-1)]/(6\alpha)$.
+Since the distortion is 20\% at most ($\alpha<1.2$) and the transition occurs at $h_{\mathrm{1st}}<h_c\sim 0.11$, we obtain $m^{+}\lesssim 1/14$.
+By considering the experimental magnetization where the three steps occur ($m_{\mathrm{sat}}/3$, $m_{\mathrm{sat}}/6$, and $m_{\mathrm{sat}}/45$), if we assign $m_{\mathrm{sat}}/14$ to an upper bound of one of them, it is likely that the $m_{\mathrm{sat}}/45$ step corresponds to the present distortion-induced step.
 The sudden change in the spin structure factors from $\bm{q}=(\pm 2\pi/3,\mp 2\pi/3)$ to $\bm{q}=(0,\pm \pi)$ structures at the first-order transition may be detected in neutron scattering and nuclear magnetic resonance experiments.

-In the experiment, $m_z$ at the step does not sensitively depend on $T$, while our results imply that it should decrease to $m_z=0$ when $T\rightarrow 0$.
-This discrepancy may be due to quantum effects under which $\bm{q}=(\pm 2\pi/3,\mp 2\pi/3)$ structure may be stabilized even at $h\not=0$ and $T=0$.
-It is intriguing to identify the critical point for volborthite and see whether the first-order transition survives under quantum fluctuations.
+In the experiment, the transition point does not sensitively depend on $T$, while our results imply that it should decrease to $h_{\mathrm{1st}}=0$ when $T\rightarrow 0$.
+This discrepancy may be due to quantum effects under which the $\bm{q}=(\pm 2\pi/3,\mp 2\pi/3)$ structure may be stabilized even at $h\not=0$ and $T=0$.
+It is intriguing to identify the critical point for volborthite and to determine whether the first-order transition survives under quantum fluctuations.